 The forgetfulness and reduced feeling in nerves caused by Alzheimer’s can lead to accidental burns.
 High water temperatures are more likely to burn older adults when they do the dishes or take a bath.
 You can prevent this by lowering the temperature of the house’s hot water heater.

 Consider hiring a professional caregiver if your loved one needs assistance with bathing or other daily tasks.
-Although it may be challenging to find a reliable, highly rated home care company, Hot Springs, AR, families can turn to Home Care Assistance.
+Although it may be challenging to find a reliable, highly rated Hot Springs home care company, families can turn to Home Care Assistance.
 Our respite and live-in caregivers are expertly trained to assist seniors with a wide array of important tasks, including cooking, bathing, light housekeeping, and exercise.

 2. Keep Track of Medications

 Access to medications should always be supervised, and they should be locked away when you are not dispensing them.
 Many caregivers find it helpful to count out medications and check them off a list as their loved one takes them.
 This approach can allow you to easily tell if your loved one has taken too many medications.

 From taking medications on time to managing daily tasks, seniors may need help with a variety of activities.
 If your senior loved one needs around-the-clock assistance at home, the Hot Springs, Arkansas, 24-hour care professionals at Home Care Assistance are here to help.
 Our proprietary Balanced Care Method was designed to promote longevity by encouraging seniors to focus on healthy eating, regular exercise, mental engagement, and other important lifestyle factors.